Track Down Free Utah Marriage Records (License Search)

 • The Social Security numbers for both applicants

-Every marriage is solemnized according to state law and all Utah marriage records are managed by the Utah Office of Vital Records and Statistics.16
+Every marriage is solemnized according to state law and all Utah marriage records are managed by the Utah Office of Vital Records & Statistics.16

 References